doughty247/hifi-wifi/README.md

 ### General Installation

-Clone the repository and install the latest stable release:
+Clone the repository and install the latest stable release, or head over to the releases page:

 ```bash
 git clone https://github.com/doughty247/hifi-wifi.git